pavlobaron/ykeds/README.md

 * The UI is currently no UI - it's good old plain HTML.
 As agreed with my kids, they're cool about it, but probably not yours if you want to use it.
 I need to invest some brain into design, but surely will fail not being a designer.
 Any ideas are welcome
 * Everything relies on the quality of topic texts.
 I need to toy with the idea how to make topic explicitly configurable
 * Randomness in picking topics as well as teaser extraction are yet somewhat suboptimal and need some improvement
-* There is no logging yet I've mentioned earlier, but I don't see it as the highest priority yet

 ## Credit